Ritesh-develops/Image-to-speech/README.md

 This project is an AI-powered tool that transforms any uploaded image into a descriptive short story and then converts that story into a spoken audio file.
 It leverages a multi-step pipeline of advanced AI models to analyze the image, generate a creative narrative, and synthesize a voice to read it aloud.

+Paid: Use OpenAi API key for speech generation
+Free: Use Groq API key for short story generation.
+Audio generation is not supported for Groq.

 The application is built with a user-friendly interface using Streamlit.

 ![Demo Screenshot](https://i.imgur.com/vHqY7tC.png)